Christmas wreath cookie recipes with Bible and Catholic Advent object lessons

 Shiraz/ Petit Syrah.
 That's what I'm talking about!
 Not in any league anyone else plays in, you march to another drum beat.
 Ancient, primeval and oriental.
 You are devout and mystical.
 You hear voices of prophecy and wisdom.
 You are all times and all places.
 Your ruling passion is: BE.
 Occupation: priest or unrecognized poet, author, musician, artist, writer.
 Your icon?
 Chief Joseph, Maya Angelous, George Washington Carver.

 Carmenere.
-Your song has yet to be sung; your song to be written.
+Your song has yet to be sung; your lyrics still to be written.
 No one has any idea what to expect from you.
 You're rich with promise, yet you still have to prove yourself.
 Occupation: prophet, missionary, student, freed slave.
 Hero: Jean Valjean, Moll Flanders

 Happy imbibing.